Bibliography and Reflection for Scholars' Day Applications

 For brief descriptions and examples of annotated bibliographies, see:

 If your project is a group effort, please submit only one document representing the group.
-If you have more than three sources as part of your project, limit your list to three for this annotated bibliography assignment.
-If you are presenting more than one project at Scholars’ Day, you must submit one annotated bibliography for each presentation that is competing for scholarship funds.
-The annotated bibliography will be rated, and its score will be a part of the overall scholarship scoring.
-(If you are not eligible for the scholarship competition, then no annotated bibliography is required.)
+If you have more than two sources as part of your project, limit your list to two for this annotated bibliography assignment.
+If you are presenting more than one project at Scholars’ Day, you must submit one annotated bibliography + reflection for each presentation that is competing for scholarship funds.
+The annotated bibliography and development paragraph will be rated, and its score will be a part of the overall scholarship scoring.
+(If you are not eligible for the scholarship competition, then no submission is required.)

 Submit your document as a Word file, RTF, or PDF (attachment) to Professor Jennifer Markham at email@example.com.